Quad Cities International Airport: History

 United Boeing 727s and 737s flew non-stop to Denver until 1995; United flights to Moline began in the 1930s.
 Republic DC-9s flew to both Detroit and Minneapolis starting in 1986; successor Northwest pulled out in 1989.
-America West 737s flew to Phoenix in 1987-92, and Braniff served Moline from the 1940s until 1959.
+America West 737s flew to Phoenix in 1987–92, and Braniff served Moline from the 1940s until 1959.

 In 2001, the terminal underwent a major renovation and expansion: two new concourses, a larger baggage claim area, new restaurants, and gift shops.
 The project doubled the size of the terminal.
 The Philadelphia architectural firm DPK&A designed the new concourses.

 A larger U.S. Customs and Border Protection Facility was opened in 2014 in a former air cargo building.
 The facility processes international passengers arriving on general aviation flights.
 No airlines use this facility.
 It has a processing room, an interview room, space for agricultural inspections, office space, and holding cells for passengers who are prohibited from entering the U.S. or who are being detained and transported by law enforcement.
 Phase two of the project will renovate the remainder of the building to create an international terminal or Federal Inspection Service should the airport establish nonstop international charter flights.
 Gere-Dismer Architects of Rock Island designed the facility.

 On March 30, 2021, the airport announced another major renovation at a cost of $20-$40 million.
 This renovation will update and expand the ticketing area, which was last updated in 1985.
 Other changes include a wider TSA screening area, an indoor/outdoor garden and observation deck with water feature, modern seating and power sources throughout the airport, and exterior solar panels above covered parking.
 The announcement coincided with a renaming of the airport from Quad City International Airport to Quad Cities International Airport along with a new logo.
 The architectural firm Alliiance, of Minneapolis, designed the renovations.

+The airport received funding for this renovation in part from the 2021 Infrastructure Investment and Jobs Act.
+Upgrades are set to begin in 2023.

 The airport set its passenger record in 2007 when 484,212 passengers boarded flights while 481,930 deplaned, for a total of 966,142.
 The total beat the record of 911,522 set the previous year.
 In 2008 passenger numbers declined: 957,087 passengers enplaned or deplaned.
 Passenger count dropped to 763,416 in 2013.